Jiansiyu/PRex_LHRS_MPD/README.md

 * some return raw data size does not match '128*Nsamples', ignored those APVs
 * change the PREXStand class, add the function used for project the GEM (Transport Coordination System) to the Focal Plane Coordination and to the Target Coordination System.
 * Add another file in the database so as to input the Projection Matrix.
 Latter will need to merge to the main GEM database
+* add another parameter named "fADCnoise" in the out put root file.
+This contains all the channel's ADC value that did not pass the sigma cut

 ## troubleshooting
 #### 1. THaSlotData.h:160: int Decoder::THaSlotData::getData(int, int) const: Assertion `chan >= 0 && chan < (int)maxc && hit >= 0 && hit < numHits[chan]' failed.